adityavkulkarni/agentic-pdf-rag/README.md

 ### Smart Query Augmentation

-The system doesn't just use your exact query—it **intelligently expands** it based on metadata from stored documents for better results:
+The system doesn't just use your exact query—it **intelligently expands** it based on metadata from possible relevant documents for better results:

 ```python
 # Your query: "Sales data"